Top 10 Best Travel Movies of All Time

 Table of Contents

 Eat Pray Love is the story of Elizabeth Gilbert who, after a series of failed relationships and a quarter-life crisis, took a one-year sabbatical from work to travel to Italy, India, and finally Bali — where she found true love.

 This movie is probably my least favorite in the list.
 The love story is cheesy at best.
-But when I watched it for the first time a decade ago, I was very young and going through a stifling relationship myself, so there was a lot I could relate to.
+But when I watched it for the first time over a decade ago, I was very young and going through a stifling relationship myself, so there was a lot I could relate to.

 It was also the movie that first opened my eyes to solo travel.
 Before this book/movie, I never thought that anyone (much less a woman) could simply pack their stuff and travel for a year around the globe.
 Alone!

 A must-watch for anyone contemplating solo travel.

 Also adapted from a book, Wild is a true story of Cheryl Strayed who embarked on a 1,100-mile hike across the United States on the Pacific Crest Trail (PCT) following the death of her mother.